ibm-watson-embedded-business-assistant/eba-example-agents/samples/Walmart.md

 This sample uses the Walmart API to build an agent interface for inpsecting their products.

 The Walmart agent should prvoide insight into how to leverage an existing api.
 You will note that this assitant supports only one action, viz. `getTrendingProducts`, yet the user may ask a wide variety of questions.
-This is partly because Watson Assistant provides concept attribute support out of the box, but, more importantly, Watson Assistant is able to reason and compose together multiple agents in a colloborative process.
+This is partly because EBA provides concept attribute support out of the box, but, more importantly, EBA is able to reason and compose together multiple agents in a colloborative process.
 This enables users to ask questions such as "show me popular products with negative description".
 Watson is able to understand products concepts within the Walmart domain and sentiment analysis from another existing agent.
 You can view existing agents in the agent selector in the top actions bar.
 Additionally, this sample provides a substantial example of utilizing frontend assets to customize the visualization of your data to end users.

 To get the most out of this sample, please load the [yaml configuration](./walmart.yaml) into your own sandbox enviornment.
 You will need to supply your own walmart apiKey within settings.
 You can get your API key [here](https://developer.walmartlabs.com).